Coder-CH1/Firebase-Realm/README.md

 # Firebase-Realm

 The Framework -
-This project was created using a UIkit Framework of programmatic ui, this convention comes with viewcontrollers with classes, properties, methods, extensions, reusable views, functions.
+This project was created using a UIkit Framework of programmatic ui, I designed with classes, properties, methods, extensions, reusable views, functions.

 The Designs -
 The figma design comprises of four screens and a bottom sheet.
 The icons and colors used was gotten from the figma design.